MicrosoftDocs/Viva/Viva/engage/setup.md

 Customizing the Viva Engage app is a good choice for companies that tailor their network branding to fit their corporate identity.

+> [!NOTE]
-**Note:** Currently, customizations don't affect the Viva Engage app branding that appears _within_ the Viva Engage Experience.
+> Currently, customizations don't affect the Viva Engage app branding that appears _within_ the Viva Engage Experience.
 To learn more, see [Customize details of an app](/MicrosoftTeams/customize-apps#customize-details-of-an-app).

 ## Support adoption of Viva Engage